 Hasn’t this whole Coronavirus/COVID-19 thing really changed the way we travel at the moment?

-I’ve created this post to help you safely navigate these internal state borders that have been presenting their own challenges while traveling around internally within Australia.
+I’ve created this post to help you safely navigate these internal state borders that have been presenting their own challenges while travelling around internally within Australia.

-For some people, I’m sure it would just simply be easier just to stay in your local area at the moment, and that’s absolutely understandable.
+For some people, I’m sure it would just simply be more comfortable to stay in your local area at the moment, and that’s absolutely understandable.
 But for me and with my work requirements, I have had to travel around Australia a lot recently.

-Australia has done a really good job to contain the virus, but 2020 proved that the state border controls can change extremely quickly as COVID-19 hot spots occasionally pop-up around the country.
+Australia has done an outstanding job to contain the virus, but 2020 proved that the state border controls could change extremely quickly as COVID-19 hot spots occasionally pop-up around the country.

-Full disclaimer – I’m not a medical professional, and I will not provide medical advice, but I would suggest that you monitor the Australian Government Health website for all that latest COVID-19 information.
+Full disclaimer – I’m not a medical professional, and I will not provide medical advice.
+Still, I would suggest that you monitor the Australian Government Health website for all that latest COVID-19 information.

 Local Government Areas (LGA’s)